About epilepsy lifestyle issues

-Although reducing your exposure to triggers may be helpful, it is important not to restrict your activities to the point where your interests and fun are excluded and you’re not enjoying life.
+Although reducing your exposure to seizure triggers may be helpful, it’s important not to restrict your activities to the point where your interests and fun are excluded and you’re not enjoying life.
 Precautions should be sensible with a balance between risk and restrictions.

 Driving and epilepsy

-If you have a seizure while you are driving, it could cause a serious accident.
-It is dangerous for you, other road users and pedestrians.
+If you have a seizure while driving, it could cause an accident.
+It’s dangerous for you, other road users and pedestrians.

-When you are first diagnosed with epilepsy your licence will be suspended for a period determined by your neurologist.
+When you are first diagnosed with epilepsy, your licence will be suspended for a period determined by the transport authorities.
 The length of this period will depend on things such as: